crateio/distutils2/docs/source/install/index.rst

 To let Distutils compile your extension with Cygwin you now have to type ::

-   python setup.py build --compiler=cygwin
+   python setup.py build --compiler cygwin

 and for Cygwin in no-cygwin mode [#]_ or for MinGW type::

-   python setup.py build --compiler=mingw32
+   python setup.py build --compiler mingw32

 If you want to use any of these options/compilers as default, you should consider to write it in your personal or system-wide configuration file for